api3dao/vitepress-docs/docs/explore/introduction/contributing.md

 :::

+### Submit your own proposal

+We welcome proposals that bring new ideas or sub-teams to the DAO.
+Generally engaging the DAO through our community in a constructive manor will help sentiment check a proposal and help shape it to align to current contributors.
+If you are proposing an initiative that would require collaboration with a current sub team, we suggest co-ordinating proactively and outlining how you will work together.

-### Propose ideas under the contributor framework
+# Propose ideas under the contributor framework

-Individuals with a technical background can contribute to the project (through development, integrations, writing documentation, etc.).
+Individuals with a relevant background can contribute to the project in a flexible manor, replicating similar freelancer/consultancy type figures commonly seen.

+For technical folks this could be through development, integrations, writing documentation, etc..
 Although the general challenge is that one needs to be able to use a solution proficiently before being able to improve it.
 If this applies we suggest digesting the get started materials.

 To begin with, this contribution may look like: